Last edited: May 30, 2017

 The HD 8470D, first of all, is an integrated graphics card.
 It is usually found paired with some of AMD’s A6 processor series.
 However, you don’t even get an A6 CPU in this computer.
 You get an A4.

-The card stinks it up when it comes to actual gaming performance.
+The card stinks it up when it comes to actual gaming performance, too.
 Saints Row IV, for instance, only managed an average of 25.3 fps during our playthrough.
-The game came out in 2013, which the same $500 gaming computers we’ve listed above were able to power through.
+The game came out in 2013.
+The same $500 gaming computers we’ve listed above were able to power through most 2013-released games.
 SR4 is also not a graphic-intensive game, compared to other games that came out in 2013.
 On top of everything, that 25 frames per second average was while playing the game at 720p resolution on the lowest graphical setting.

 Skytech Gaming is another reputable pre-built PC manufacturer.
 Their Shadow desktop isn’t as bad as many others in the market, but it still demonstrates that you could get plenty more value out of your $500.
 I’ve listed the specs here: